cosmos/cosmos-sdk/docs/using-the-sdk/quick-start.md

 acli keys add receiver
 ```

-The command above created a local key-pair that is not yet registered on the chain.
+The command above creates a local key-pair that is not yet registered on the chain.
 An account is registered the first time it receives tokens from another account.
 Now, run the following command to send tokens to the second account:

 ```bash
 acli tx send $(acli keys show validator -a) $(acli keys show receiver -a) 1000stake --chain-id test